 - Research Seminar.
-REEES 795 (or approved equivalent) leading to a final project/paper/practicum to be approved by at least two faculty members: one CREES Faculty Associate, and one from the student's home unit.
+Participation in an upper-level graduate seminar leading to a final project/paper/practicum to be approved by at least two faculty members: one CREES Faculty Associate, and one from the student's home unit.

 Graduate Certificate students are encouraged to meet with the CREES Advisor at least once per year to evaluate progress toward the certificate.
 Schedule an advising appointment

 It is also important that the student's home department or school is aware of his/her intent to pursue a certificate in REES.
 The student will be personally responsible for letting the departmental advisor know of such intent, and the application will need to be signed by the current program advisor.

 Internships, Study, and Research Abroad